paymill/paymill-net/README.md

 Compiled binary
 ---------------

-You can download the last version of <a href="http://paymillwrapper.codeplex.com/releases">Paymill Wrapper .NET Beta 2</a>
+You can download the last version of <a href="https://github.com/paymill/paymill-net">Paymill Wrapper</a>

 Documentation
 -------------

-See the <a href="http://paymillwrapper.codeplex.com/documentation">documentation</a>
+See the <a href="https://paymill.codeplex.com/documentation">documentation</a>

 Get in on NuGet
 ---------------